ptmt/ptmt.github.com/posts/2025/return.md

 - Reading the draft out loud and fixing awkward English
 - Rewriting the same paragraph 3 times in one sitting
 - A trusted peer review
-- A review from AI
+- A review from AI but not a rewrite

 So it's muscle memory for writing.
 And I love to train muscle memory, which usually gained by drills.